 For a couple of years now I've thought I'd like to offer shout-outs of admiration to other blogs out there that might not be on people's radars.
 These are all in my (admittedly quite long) blog roll, off on the left side-bar there, but some are religious, some are political, some are philosophical, some are literary, some are random, and anyone could be excused for not noticing them.
-My hope is to do one of these hat-tips a month, just to make sure things keep moving along.
+My hope is to do one of these hat-tips -- we'll call them Brief Blog Reviews -- a month, just to make sure things keep moving along.

 My first nod goes to James Chastek's excellent, understated, and long-lived blog Just Thomism.
 Those two words do pretty much give you the sense of what's going on over there, but you could easily guess from them that the blog is heavy on the footnotes or on the dogma.
 In fact, this is anything but a for-Catholics-only scene.
 Indeed, Just Thomism may be the least defensive and least apologetic Roman Catholic philosophy site I know of.
 It lacks the implicit smugness that often slips out between the lines of a blog addressed to an in-crowd; but it's also missing the shamefaced, shucks-I-know-ain't-it-terrible tone of the embarrassed believer-in-waiting.
 In the best Thomistic tradition, the blog is grounded in what we used to call the life of reason.
 And actually, there are long stretches when there's precious little that is specifically theological, although of course there's lot's about God.